ThomasMaul/Tools_TM/Documentation/UsingGit.md

 Of course you could decide to use just a subset, like only the project folder.
 In this case you need to pass to Git_Commit as 2nd parameter the path to your repository.
 And to use the diff macro, you need to use Tools_GitDefineFolder before with the folder path.

+# Tools_GitDefineFolder returns error invalid path

+The first parameter to Tools_GitDefineFolder needs to be the path to your git repository.
+Check that path using console/terminal (on Mac using ls -la, on Windos using dir /A to show hidden folders).
+This path must contain the ".git" folder, which is created when you init it (see New to Git).
+If the given path does not contain this folder, an error is triggered.
+The second parameter is optional.
+If the first parameter, or default setting, points to the "Sources" folder or to the "Project" folder (which contains "Sources"), the parameter can be empty.
+Else the prefix needs to describe the path from the git folder (parameter 1) to Sources.
+An error is raised, if it does not point to sources.

+# Line Endings
+You might get errors on commit like "Error git add: warning: LF will be replaced by CRLF..."
+If this happens, you have installed/configured git to replace line endings automatically.
+When you install git on Windows there is a dialog "Configuring the line ending conversions".
+If you use git only for 4D, select the 3rd option "Checkout as-is, commit as-is".
+4D handles lines endings internally.
+If you want to set this only to this repository, cd to the right folder and enter: git config core.autocrlf false
+Then you should not get the warning any longer.